Emily S. Beck

 Research Interests

-My research focuses on Medieval and Early Modern Spain, particularly the chivalric tradition in Iberia and its pan-European context, the court of Queen Isabel and King Ferdinand and the Age of the Catholic Monarchs, Iberian religions and la convivenciaof Christians, Jews and Muslims in the peninsula, the intersection of literature, politics, and history, and gender theory.
+My research focuses on Medieval and Early Modern Spain, particularly the chivalric tradition in Iberia and its pan-European context, the court of Queen Isabel and King Ferdinand and the Age of the Catholic Monarchs, Iberian religions and la convivencia of Christians, Jews and Muslims in the peninsula, the intersection of literature, politics, and history, and gender theory.
 I am interested in works that attempt to define and impose idealized behaviors, and my research examines the implications that these expectations have for those at the margins of Iberian society, including women and minorities.
-My current book project studies the court of Queen Isabel and explores theories of idealized femininity and masculinity as the Iberian court extended political influence beyond the borders of the Peninsula.

 I am committed to active social engagement in the Carolina Lowcountry and Southeastern Region.
 In 2016, I co-founded the South Carolina Medievalists Group, a group of professional scholars of all disciplines to engage current academic approaches and discuss the state of medieval research and teaching in South Carolina.
 I teach a service learning course (Span 400) for graduating undergraduates to have the opportunity to complete internships with the Spanish-speaking population in the Charleston region.
 This course allows students to work one-on-one with immigrants to the area, examine the institutions that serve immigrants, and consider the ways to be active and engaged citizens in our society beyond graduation.
-Since July 2018, I have served as the Director of the M.Ed.
-Program in Languages, a cross-disciplinary program offered through the School of Education and the School of Languages, Cultures, and World Affairs.
-The curriculum focuses on the processes of learning languages, develops cross-cultural competency, and helps our graduates to work with speakers of other languages with the most effective strategies and methodologies in language acquisition.
+From July 2018 to June 2023, I served as the Director of the M.Ed.
+Program in Languages, an interdisciplinary program offered through the School of Education and the School of Languages, Cultures, and World Affairs.
+My recent publications examine the role of medievalisms in Amazon Prime’s El Cid television program and the RTVE show Isabel, reassess the figure of the Renaissance hero El Gran Capitán in the years after Queen Isabel’s death, consider the spaces for “passing” that converts to Judaism might read in a hybrid text that combines a mythological journey with a list of the duties of servers at court called Crianza y virtuosa doctrina, and highlight the role of humor in the early theatrical works of Juan del Encina.

 Courses Taught